matt9527-marist/MyObsidianNotes/Machine Learning/004 Data Preprocessing.md

 In Pandas, by default, no indicators will be dropped.
 We can change this directly by including the `drop_first=True` argument.

 ## Overfitting
+How do we solve?
+- MORE DATA: we tend to control overfitting, but it has limitations.
+- TUNE the *parameters* of the model:
+	-